swcarpentry/hg-novice/_episodes/12-merges.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Merging Changes from Different Clones
+title: Merging Changes from Different Clones
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Explain how Mercurial handles changes that make a repository's history diverge."
+- "Explain what merges are."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> * Explain how Mercurial handles changes that make a repository's history diverge.
-> * Explain what merges are.

 As soon as people can work in parallel, someone's going to step on someone else's toes.